nidhiatwork01-cmyk/Hack4IMPACTTrack2-DedSec/README.md

    - Email: `nidhilogins@gmail.com`
    - Password: `160222`

+### Loading Note
+Please wait up to **30 seconds** for products to appear after login in some sessions.
+This project was built rapidly during a 48-hour hackathon, so occasional initial load delay can happen.

 ## Detailed Presentation
 For a clearer walkthrough of the problem statement and proposed solution, view the project presentation: